Suffragette penny

 The Suffragette penny is the name given to surviving examples of pre-decimal British pennies that were defaced by British suffragettes.
 They were a more subtle form of protest than window breaking and arson.
 There are currently only 10 or 11 pennies known to exist and all are believed to date from 1913.

+Manufacture

 Each penny was hand stamped using metal punches and a hammer.
-Of the existing examples, all have the words across the head of the king, either Edward VII or George V. The exception to this is the three coins minted during the reign of Queen Victoria, where the words are on the tail.
+Of the existing examples, all have the words "Votes for Women" across the obverse side of the coin, marked by the head of the king, either Edward VII or George V. The exceptions to this are the three coins minted during the reign of Queen Victoria, where the words are on the reverse of the coin.

 The surviving coins can be identified by the similarities in the 'T', 'M', 'E' and 'O'.
+The same set of punches was used for all known, surviving, genuine examples.
+It has been suggested that all coins may have been produced by one individual.
+Although all the coins are referred to as pennies, one of the surviving coins is actually a half crown.

+Scrutiny of catalogues and journals produced by the suffrage movement do not list these pieces for sale.
+The practice was also used by American suffrage activists to deface currency in the United States.